 The Scrutiny process should be impartial, driven by the evidence rather than by a particular standpoint.
+When developing the work programme a Scrutiny Committee will consider relevant Corporate Performance and City Observatory information to inform the issues that will be considered.
 Recommendations should be clear, feasible, deliverable, providing value for money by securing benefits that outweigh the costs of implementation.
 It should be noted that the Scrutiny process is not meant to be an "expert" review.